huntrar/scrape/README.md

 ## Notes
 * Unless specified using the --text flag, all webpages are saved as pdf files using pdfkit.

-* Entering keyword arguments while using the --text flag allows users to save only lines matching one of the given keywords.
+* The --filter flag may be used in conjunction with --text to only save lines matching one or more keywords provided

-* You can crawl subsequent webpages using by passing a substring of the url you wish to match using --crawl, or by using --crawl-all.
+* Subsequent links may be followed by entering --crawl-all or --crawl. --crawl accepts a list of substrings to control which URL's to crawl.

 * There is no limit to the number of pages to be crawled unless one is set using the --limit flag.